chain4travel/camino-docs/docs/nodes/set-up-node-manual-installation.md

 - Install and run a Camino node
 - Connect to Camino

-This tutorial is primarily geared toward developers and people interested in how the Camino Platform works.
+This tutorial is primarily geared toward developers and people interested in how the Camino Network works.
 If you're just interested in setting up a node for staking, you may want to follow the [Camino Node Install Script](set-up-node-with-installer.md) tutorial instead.
 The installer automates the installation process and sets it up as a system service, which is recommended for unattended operation.
 You may also try things out by following this tutorial first, and then later set up the node using the installer as a permanent solution.

 ## Requirements